 Thank you if you have already contributed details of your dog (or dogs) to this list.
 Even with such a simple low level of detail being requested it is not always easy to be completely frank and honest.
 So, I especially thank and appreciate those who have been very open about their dogs and contributed more than the minimum details.
 I also thank those who have really embraced the initiative and researched all their owned and bred dogs that they can.

 Please take a few minutes to understand the potential importance for the breed of this list and if you do that you will realise how important it is to send in all your departed dog’s details.
 Not just the ‘good’ ones or just the ‘bad’ ones but all the ‘ones’ you can provide whether current or historical.

 The form is very simple and will only take a few moments to complete for each dog so please don’t casually assume this request is for someone else’s Bernese and doesn’t apply to yours, because it absolutely does.

-I know I am repeating the point over and over but it simply cannot be said too many times that EVERY BERNESE DEATH IS IMPORTANT to this survey so please send in as many of YOUR dogs’ details as you can, whether ‘current’ or from the past.
+I know I am repeating the point over and over but it simply cannot be said too many times that EVERY BERNESE DEATH IS IMPORTANT to this survey so please send in as many of YOUR dogs’ details as you can, whether ‘recent’ or from the past.